The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence: - and -theory of classifying spaces for proper actions

 \section{$K$- and $KO$-theory of classifying spaces for proper actions}

 We begin with the following.

 \begin{definition} \cite[Def.\ 1.8]{Survey} Let $\F$ be a family of subgroups of $G$ which is closed under conjugation and finite intersections.
-The {\em classifying $G$-CW-complex for $\F$} or a {\em model} for it, is a $G$-CW-complex $E_\F(G)$ whose isotropy groups belong to $\F$ and it is universal with that property.
+The {\em classifying $G$-CW-complex for $\F$} is a $G$-CW-complex $E_\F(G)$ whose isotropy groups belong to $\F$ and it is universal with that property.
 That is, for any $G$-CW-complex $Y$ whose isotropy groups belong to $\F$ there is only one $G$-map $Y\to E_\F(G)$ up to $G$-homotopy.

-For a given family $\F$, its classifying space exists and it is characterized by the fact that all its isotropy subgroups lie in $\F$ and, for each $H\in \F$, the $H$-fixed point set is always weakly contractible \cite[Thm.\ 1.9]{Survey}.
+For a given family $\F$, its classifying space exists and it is characterized by the fact that all its isotropy subgroups lie in $\F$ and, for each $H\in \F$, the $H$-fixed point set is weakly contractible \cite[Thm.\ 1.9]{Survey}.

 When $\F$ is the family of finite subgroups of $G$ denote $E_\F(G)$ by $\underline{E}G$ and call it the {\em classifying $G$-CW-complex for proper $G$-actions}.

 \end{definition}